Waikato/jclasslocator/README.md

 ClassLister lister = ClassLister.getSingleton(fixed);
 ```

-The above code is taken from `nz.ac.waikato.cms.locator.example.ClassListerExampleFixedClassList`:
+The above code is taken from `nz.ac.waikato.cms.locator.example.ClassListerExampleFixedClassList`.

+### Classnames from properties

+Example `nz.ac.waikato.cms.locator.example.ClassListerExamplePropertiesBasedClassList` shows
+how to initialize from a `java.utils.Properties` object.
+Each of the properties contains a
+comma-separated list of classnames.

 ## Maven